ibm-cloud-docs/vmwaresolutions/vcenter/vc_orderinginstance.md

 ## Services settings

 When you order a vCenter Server instance, you can also order additional services.
-For more information about the available services, see [Services for vCenter Server instances](vc_planning.html#services-for-vcenter-server-instances).
+For more information about the services, see [Available services for vCenter Server instances](vc_addingremovingservices.html#available-services-for-vcenter-server-instances).

 ## Order summary

-Based on your selected configuration for the instance and add-on services, the estimated cost is instantly generated and displayed in the right pane.
+Based on your selected configuration for the instance and add-on services, the estimated cost is instantly generated and displayed in the **Order Summary** section on the right pane.
 Click **Pricing details** at the bottom of the right pane to generate a PDF document that provides the estimate details.

 ## Procedure